One-Year Grantmaking Guidelines

 Arts Education

-• Support organizations that provide opportunities for PreK-12 students to engage directly in high-quality arts instruction in which students actively participate in making art.
+- Support organizations whose primary purpose is to provide opportunities for PreK-12 students to engage directly in high-quality arts instruction in which students actively participate in making art.

 Student Academic Success